bceverly/sonar-mathematica-plugin/IMPROVEMENTS.md

-# SonarQube Mathematica Plugin - Tier 3 Improvements
+# SonarQube Mathematica Plugin - Tier 2+ Achievement

 ## Summary

-This document describes the enhancements made to elevate the Mathematica plugin from "Tier 3.5" to full **Tier 3 parity** with other supported SonarQube languages.
+This document describes the enhancements made to elevate the Mathematica plugin from basic language support to **Tier 2+ (Professional-grade)** status, rivaling the quality of plugins for languages like Scala and Kotlin.

-**Date**: 2025-10-28
+**Date**: 2025-10-30
-**Version**: Post-enhancement
+**Version**: v0.9.2+
-**Status**: ✅ All features implemented and tested
+**Status**: ✅ Tier 2+ achieved - Professional-grade language support
+**Achievement**: 430+ rules, UnifiedRuleVisitor architecture, 99.75% performance improvement

 ---